X

 Supporting story discovery, document exploration, and early research

 LLMs help journalists scan news sources, forums, databases, and social media for emerging topics.
 They assist in exploring large sets of documents by extracting entities, detecting patterns, and summarising content, which makes mining and early analysis more accessible.
 However, the risks here are substantial.
 LLMs do not « understand » material; instead, they identify patterns statistically, which means they might miss key insights, overlook contradictions, or highlight superficial trends.
 Complex investigative leads could be ignored.
-Over-reliance on AI may flatten narratives, introduce bias, or lead to shallow interpretations if journalists fail to re-engage critically with the sources.
+Over-reliance on AI may flatten narratives, introduce bias, or lead to shallow interpretations.

 Research and interview preparation